 Skills for your CV

-Studying medicine provides you with the clinical skills, knowledge and professional behaviours essential for becoming a foundation doctor.
+Studying medicine provides you with the clinical skills, knowledge and professional behaviours essential for starting Year 1 of Foundation training.

 You also develop a range of other transferable skills, such as: